History

 I got a call around 2021 from Robert Darch, whom I’d also purchased the Mushroom Studios Studer A80 from (see the rebuilding article on this website of the A80) https://reeltoreeltech.com/the-rebuilding-of-the-studer-a80-mkii-24-track-from-mushroom-studios-the-bongo-deck asking if I wanted to buy the A800 that came out of Little Mountain, which countless hard rock and heavy metal bands recorded on in the 1980s and early 1990s.
 Of course, I couldn’t turn it down.
 By the time I got the deck, it was in rough shape.
 It had been used as a spare parts unit to keep the two other A800s at Little Mountain going, and while the deck was complete, every one of the 6 power supply modules was defective, having come from the two decks still in service.

-As with all good ideas, the deck ended up sitting idle for three years in the corner of the shop.
+However, as with all good ideas, the deck ended up sitting idle for three years in the corner of the shop.

 Sidestep to 2023, and I had purchased another Studer A80 MKIV out of the Home Studio out of Nashville, Tn.
 It arrived at the shop, completely shrink wrapped.
 It looked OK, so I signed for it, and the truck driver drove away.
 The one thing to know about trucking companies, is that as soon as you sign the waybill, you sign for it ‘received in good order’, and filing an insurance claim becomes very difficult since it was signed for without making note of any damage.
 Well, this time I shot myself in the foot by not inspecting the deck properly.
 As I unwrapped it, I could see that apparently another heavy pallet was stacked directly on top of the deck, as no two sides were square, and both the transport and electronics chassis were badly torqued.
 Even the takeup reel left on the deck was badly bent.